My Golden Days

 My Golden Days (Trois souvenirs de ma jeunesse), also titled My Golden Years, is a 2015 French drama film directed by Arnaud Desplechin.
 It stars Quentin Dolmaire, Lou Roy-Lecollinet, and Mathieu Amalric.
-It is a prequel to the 1996 film My Sex Life... or How I Got into an Argument.
+It features the character of Paul Dédalus, who appeared in Desplechin's earlier films My Sex Life... or How I Got into an Argument (1996) and A Christmas Tale (2008), and would go on to appear in Filmlovers!
+(2024).
 It was screened as part of the Directors' Fortnight section of the 2015 Cannes Film Festival, where it won the SACD Prize.

 Plot

 Due to a passport problem, an anthropologist Paul is stopped and interrogated at the airport in Paris.
 He recalls the memories of his youth.

 Told in three segments: (1: “Childhood”) Paul argues with his mother and goes and stays with an aunt.
 His mother dies and his angry father attacks him.
 (2: “Russia”) Paul is questioned about a passport irregularity.
 He explains that he went on a school trip to Russia.
 His Jewish friend agreed to act as a courier, handing over money and books.
 Paul gave up his passport (3: “Esther”) Paul falls in love with his sister’s friend Esther, beautiful, promiscuous, and unhappy.
 They meet at parties and begin a long-term relationship, though each has other lovers.
 Paul studies in Paris but returns home when he can.
 His tutor dies and he works on a research project in Tajikistan. (“Epilogue”) Paul bumps into Jean-Paul and his wife.
 Paul says Jean-Paul betrayed him while he was away.